SkipNode: On Alleviating Performance Degradation for Deep Graph Convolutional Networks: Acknowledgments

-As shown in the second column of Figure~\ref{fig:model}, DropEdge~\cite{rong2019dropedge} randomly deletes the edge between $x_{1}$ and $x_{2}$ during training to keep them from being too similar.
-The key idea of DropEdge is that more sparsity of the graph results in less over-smoothing.
-However, randomly deleting too much edges may compromise critical structural information, while removing too few edges cannot effectively relieve over-smoothing.
-As a result, determining the dropping ratio when DropEdge is applied to various graphs is not a simple task.
-DropEdge primarily concentrates on over-smoothing, ignoring gradient vanishing and weight over-decaying issues since the gradient still need to go through the model layer by layer and inevitably end up vanishing.
-Moreover, DropEdge re-normalizes the adjacent matrix in each epoch, which is time-consuming when dealing with large graphs.
+\para{\skipnode \textit{vs.} \dropedge.} As shown in the third column of Figure~\ref{fig:difference}, \dropedge deletes the edge between nodes 1 and 2 during training to keep them from being too similar.
+The key idea of \dropedge is that more sparsity of the graph results in less over-smoothing.
+However, randomly deleting too many edges may compromise critical structural information, while removing too few edges cannot effectively relieve over-smoothing.
+As a result, determining the dropping ratio when \dropedge is applied to various graphs is not a simple task. \dropedge primarily concentrates on over-smoothing, ignoring gradient vanishing and weight over-decaying issues since the gradient still needs to go through the model layer by layer and inevitably end up vanishing.
+Moreover, \dropedge re-normalizes the adjacency matrix in each epoch, which is time-consuming when dealing with large graphs.